• Skip to primary navigation

 Topical Use

 It’s easy to make DIY natural beauty recipes at home.
-In this way, essential oils can be used to cleanse and beautify the skin on your body and face.
+In this way, oils can be used to cleanse and beautify the skin on your body and face.

 Internal Use

 It may seem odd to suggest ingesting an essential oil, but many are already used in the food and beverage industry today.
 Even your toothpaste probably contains essential oils.
-The flavors and aromas of essential oils combine to provide us with many uses for these essences in our foods and drinks.
+The flavors and aromas combine to provide us with many uses for these essences in our foods and drinks.
 See all of our delicious cooking recipes here.

 The US Food and Drug Administration has an extensive list of oils approved for internal use when used as a food additive or flavoring.
 These are referred to as GRAS (Generally Regarded as Safe).
 Only oils with this designation should be considered safe for internal use.
 You can read more about the Food and Drug Administration’s official stance on essential oils here.